Respiratory Failure and Mechanical Ventilation (RFMV)

 • Weaning from invasive ventilation - a multidisciplinary perspective

-• Future directions for acute respiratory distress syndrome management
+• The future of acute respiratory distress syndrome (ARDS) management

 • Electrical impedance tomography for lung ventilation and perfusion monitoring in adults and children